-The board of regents may revoke the authority of an institution of higher education to locally administer capital projects under the authority of Section 3345.512 of the Ohio Revised Code if any of the following occur:
+The chancellor of the board of regents may revoke the authority of an institution of higher education to locally administer capital projects under the authority of section 3345.51 of the Revised Code if any of the following occur:

-In the event the biennial audit conducted by the institution reveals the institution has not materially complied with Chapters 9, 123, and 153 of the Revised Code in administering its capital projects, the board of regents may, at its discretion, take one of the following actions:
+In the event the biennial audit conducted by the institution reveals the institution has not materially complied with Chapters 9., 123., and 153. of the Revised Code in administering its capital projects, the chancellor may, at its discretion, take one of the following actions:

 (1) Issue a written warning to the institution requesting correction of the problem within ninety days of receipt of the written warning; or